|

 Henry Robert P - Plainview Avenue,

-Herrle Harold J - Kenilworth Street,
+Herrle James J - Kenilworth Street,

 Hogan James T - Bellaire Place,

-Hogel Joseph A. - Milan Avenue,
+Hogel Joseph A - Milan Avenue,

 Kuntz William J - Brookline Boulevard,